manasparanjape/Project5CS180/README.md

 ### Compiling & Running
 - Main class contains a main method that is used to run the program.
 - Main includes static methods from other classes, so they need to be compiled
+- In order to run the code in Vocareum, first cd into the correct folder: $ cd Project4CS180/src

 ### Submissions
 - Manas Paranjape submitted the code on Vocareum
 - Rishabh Pandey submitted the report on Brightspace